-Filipino boneless skinless chicken thighs adobo with thick sauce, a delightful dish served with basmati rice and plenty of freshly-chopped parsley.
+Filipino Chicken Adobo, a delightful dish served with basmati rice and plenty of freshly-chopped parsley.
 If you have not tried it before, it is high time you did so, it is absolutely amazing!

 Adobo is a popular dish and cooking process in the Philippine cuisine that involves meat, vegetables or seafood cooked in a sauce made from vinegar, soy sauce and garlic.
 The recipe is considered by many people the sample food of Phillipnes.

 And rightly so, as it is so tasty and easy to make.
 The key is to leave it to marinate, ideally overnight.
 And be generous with the amount of garlic you use, the more, the tastier.
 Which is fine by me, as I love garlic, waay to much!!!